nutso/redmine-plugin-recurring-tasks/README.md

 Released under GPLv2 in accordance with Redmine licensing.

+Please note that this plugin is no longer actively advanced (questions and true bug reports are still addressed).
+The repo is still monitored, and questions will be answered, but new functionality is not planned at this time.
+Pull requests are still accepted though, so if you want to contribute -- please do!

 ## Features

 * Any Redmine issue can have one or more associated recurrence schedules.